Screenshots may differ slightly depending on software version.

 Press Model again.
 Double-click A-Prices to remove the “” (model) designation and exclude the term.

 You could now go back to ANOVA, look for the next least significant term, exclude it, and so on.
-However, this backward-elimination process can be performed automatically in Design-Expert.
+However, this backward-elimination process can be performed automatically.
 Here’s how.
 First, reset Process Order to Linear.

 Now click on the Autoselect… button.
 Then change the selection to Backward and the Criterion to p-value.